-I Saw Myself All Wrong: I Wasn’t Stupid, I Was Smart
+I Saw Myself All Wrong — I Wasn’t Stupid, I Was Underutilized

 I was a master of deceit.